nuzillard/KnapsackSearch/README.md

 # KnapsackSearch
  Automated data search in the KNApSAcK database

+## KNApSAcK Change
+February 17, 2020.
+KNApSAcK changed and KnapsackSearch had to change accordingly.

+See family_from_web.py and compounds.py for details.

 ## Aim
  [KNApSAcK](http://www.knapsackfamily.com) is a highly useful source of information about natural products, which is accessible through a web interface.